 Children will be admitted to the reception class in the September of the academic year in which their fifth birthdays fall.
 The Governors will provide for the admission of all children in the September following their fourth birthday.
-Parents can request that the date their child is admitted to the school is deferred until later in the school year or until the child reaches compulsory school age in that school year; parents may also request that their child attends part-time until the child reaches compulsory school age.
+Parents can request that the date their child is admitted to the school is deferred until later in the school year or until the child reaches compulsory school age in that school year; parents may also request that their child reaches compulsory school age.